rclovis/Raytracer/README.md

 # Raytracer
-A simple raytracer written in C++ that can generate a realistic image from a config file.
+Raytracer written in C++ that can generate a realistic image from a config file.

 # Supported Features:
 ## Primitives: